tomcatmanager/tomcatmanager/README.md

  - **help** - get help about a particular command, including usage and parameters
  - **exit** - if you are in interactive mode, exit back to the command line
  - **quit** - same as exit

+## Interactive Mode Features

+Interactive mode has a rich set of capabilities, mostly provided by the readline library.
+It keeps a command history, which you can navigate using the up and down arrow keys.
+You can edit current or previous commands using standard editing keys, and search the history of your commands with `<control>+r`.

+Exit interactive mode using the `quit` or `exit` command.

+## Options

+By default we use the [cmd](https://docs.python.org/3/library/cmd.html) module from the standard python library.
+If you want more advanced functionality, you can install the [cmd2](https://cmd2.readthedocs.io/en/latest/index.html) package.
+This script will notice it's there, and will use it, enabling all the nifty tricks described in this section.
+All of these examples assume that you are at the interactive prompt and have already successfully connected to the Tomcat Manager web app.

+### Improved history

+Show history of all commands

+	tomcat-manager> history

+Type `help history` for more options

+Run a previous command by string search

+	tomcat-manager> run rel

+Type `help run` for more options

+### Shell-style output redirection

+Save the output of the `list` command to a file

+	tomcat-manager> list > /tmp/tomcat-apps.txt

+Search the output of the `vminfo` command

+	tomcat-manager> vminfo | grep user.timezone
+	  user.timezone: America/Denver

+### Clipboard integration

+Copy or append output to clipboard by redirecting but not giving a filename

+	tomcat-manager> list >

+### Save and load command history

+Save and load command history.
+Type `help save`, `help load` for details. `load` allows you to script commands in a text file and then run them interactively, for example:

+	tomcat-manager> load mycommands.txt

+### Edit commands using the editor of your choice

+Use EDITOR environment variable to edit the last command, and then execute it

+	tomcat-manager> edit

+### Run shell commands

+	tomcat-manager> ! ls

+Tab completion even works on shell commands and files

+### Launch in-process python interpreter

+	tomcat-manager> py

+This launches a python interpreter, with our own objects available.
+From that python interpreter, you can access the TomcatManager class via like so:

+	tomcat-manager> py
+	Python 3.6.1 (default, Apr  4 2017, 09:40:51)
+	[GCC 4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)] on darwin
+	Type "help", "copyright", "credits" or "license" for more information.
+	(InteractiveTomcatManager)

+			py <command>: Executes a Python command.
+			py: Enters interactive Python mode.
+			End with ``Ctrl-D`` (Unix) / ``Ctrl-Z`` (Windows), ``quit()``, '`exit()``.
+			Non-python commands can be issued with ``cmd("your command")``.
+			Run python code from external script files with ``run("script.py")``

+	>>> print(self.tomcat_manager.serverinfo())
+	{'Tomcat Version': 'Apache Tomcat/8.0.32 (Ubuntu)', 'OS Name': 'Linux', 'OS Version': '4.4.0-89-generic', 'OS Architecture': 'amd64', 'JVM Version': '1.8.0_131-8u131-b11-2ubuntu1.16.04.3-b11', 'JVM Vendor': 'Oracle Corporation'}

 ## License